selimgokirmak/DataCamp_Projects/README.md

 ## DataCamp_SQL_Projects
-This repository holds SQL projects from DataCamp.
+This repository holds Data Analysis projects with SQL from DataCamp.